asaboor-gh/ipyslides/README.md

 # Full Screen Presentation
 - Use [Voila](https://voila.readthedocs.io/en/stable/) for full screen prsentations.
 Your notebook remains same, it is just get run by [Voila](https://voila.readthedocs.io/en/stable/).
-- Install [Jupyterlab-Sidecar](https://github.com/jupyter-widgets/jupyterlab-sidecar).
+- Install [Jupyterlab-Sidecar](https://github.com/jupyter-widgets/jupyterlab-sidecar) for version < 4.
 Fullscreen support is added natively in version > 0.4!
 - Version >= 0.5.1 is Jupyter Notebook theme aware in `Inherit` theme, so theme of slides changes based on editor theme.
 - Version >= 0.6.3 enables full size output in Jupyterlab's `Create New Output View` command.
 Then in Setting panel, you can toggle fullscreen.
+- Version >= 0.7.0 do not require to install sidecar or New Output view.
+You can make slides fullscreen just from cell output!
+Note that all this is currently supported only in Jupyterlab, other editors or classic notebook are not supported.

 # Multi Column Support
 Starting version 0.2.0, you can use `MultiCols` class to display connected content like `ipwidgets` in columns.